perlindgren/esp32c3-test/README.md

 cargo espflash --release --example blinky --format direct-boot --monitor
 ```

+---

 ## Notes

 For some reason it needs the `ld` folder together with the `build.rs` locally in this crate (though they should be provided through the dependency to `esp32c3-hal`).

+In the blinky example a trace over USART0 is also generated unclear if/how this serial communication is handled by the programmer.